 Interreg programmes employ staff to support the generation of good project ideas and then to manage the projects chosen for delivery.
 Each programme has slightly different arrangements and requirements and there are more details in our overview documents (internal staff and students only).

-Plymouth University has participated in the following programmes:
+The University of Plymouth has participated in the following programmes:

 - Atlantic Area (maximum co-financing rate of 75 per cent of the total project budget)